Dr Kelsi Semeschuk

 Integral to her approach is the strong belief that every person holds within themself the capacity to heal and to overcome.
 Kelsi supports every person she works with to regain a sense of dignity, respect, and agency.
 She acts with genuine care and gentleness as she guides her clients back to wellness in a thoughtful, client-centred way.

-Kelsi has experience supporting people who navigate difficulties such as trauma, sexual and domestic violence, abuse, grief, relational ruptures, anxiety, depression, OCD, disordered eating, identity distress, and other challenges of being human.
+Kelsi has experience helping people who navigate difficulties such as trauma, sexual and domestic violence, abuse, grief, relational ruptures, anxiety, depression, OCD, disordered eating, identity distress, and other challenges of being human.

 Narrative Therapy for Anxiety, Depression, Trauma and Loss